CarlosGS/facemask-print-vertical/README.md

 - The A mask homologated in a hospital in Madrid
   - Original B1 part
-  - Stacked B2 part homologated in a hospital in Madrid
+  - Stacked: B2 part
-  - The full A mask but WITHOUT the top covers
+  - Stacked: The full A mask but WITHOUT the top covers

-- Stacked Prusa main part
+- Stacked: Prusa mask main part

 ## Please open an issue if you have any requests